Skip to Content

 Do Classic Cars need Insurance?

 Yes, classic cars will need insurance.
 Despite the car looking cool, being an asset, or even just something for you to have some fun in, it’s still a car and carries the same risks as driving a modern car.
-However, we understand that classic cars won’t be driven regularly, and may be out of action for a while or the majority of the year.
-A good way to avoid paying insurance for the car when you’re not using it is to SORN the car and only pay for insurance when it’s needed.
+However, we understand that classic cars won’t be driven regularly, and may be off the road for the majority of the year.
+That’s why Veygo covers classic cars on Temporary Car Insurance policies.
+This can give you the flexibility to insure the car when you use it instead of all year round.

 Do Classic Cars need M.O.T?